Krishnah Gravidez

-Krishnah Gravidez (/tl/) is a Filipino beauty pageant titleholder who won Miss World Philippines 2024.
+Krishnah Marie Estacio Gravidez (/tl/) is a Filipino beauty pageant titleholder who won Miss World Philippines 2024.
 She represented the Philippines at Miss World 2025, where she reached the top eight and was named the continental queen for Asia.

 She previously represented Baguio at Miss Universe Philippines 2023, finishing in the top five.
 She was later appointed as the Philippines' contestant for Miss Charm, but withdrew to compete in Miss World Philippines 2024, which she won.

 Early life and education

 Krishnah Gravidez was born in Santiago, Ilocos Sur.
 Her name, Krishnah, was given by her father, combining "Kristo" (Jesus Christ) and "Noah" (Noah's Ark).
 She began working at the age of 14 to support her education, starting by selling beauty kits online.
 By the age of 16, she was employed as a cook.
 She also worked as a virtual assistant, advertising specialist, and content editor.
 She initially studied industrial engineering at Saint Louis University in Baguio before transferring to the University of Northern Philippines in Vigan, Ilocos Sur, to pursue civil engineering.